THE LONDON COMEDY COURSE

 Nikki Philby has just been offered a contract as a cruise director with Celebrity Cruises.
 She did our first ever comedy course and was a children's nanny at the time and had never been on stage before.
 Since her showcase she has got accepted as an entertainmnet host at a Norfolk Holiday Centre - hardly surprising that she is doing well as she was a bundle of energy on stage during her showcase.

-Katie Hearsey has been on the circuit 1 month after doing the course and already has won the Cavendish Arms in Clapham New Act Comp and is now doing lots of gigs for Mirth Control, one of the major comedy club promoters.
+Katie Hearsey had been on the circuit 1 month after doing the course has won the Cavendish Arms in Clapham New Act Comp twice and is now secured a great new agent.

 Liam Smith since finishing the course early 2010 has now secured over £500 of paid work in the four months out on the circuit.
 He has also won the Cavendish Arms New Act Competition a number of times and it was suggested that to give some others a chance he holds off entering for a while.
 This man is the one to watch, lots of interest in him from agents and main comedy club bookers.